yohaneslumentut/ngx-history/README.md

 }
 ```

-Once the module has been imported, you can easily use dependency injection to get an instance of `HistoryService`.
+Once the module has been imported, you can easily use dependency injection to get an instance of `HistoryService` and to initiate the history, call `history.init` at `AppComponent` constructor;

 ``` typescript
 import { Component } from '@angular/core';